rdvelazquez/hyphy_release_manuscript/README.md

 This is an initial, __rough__, working draft of the HyPhy release note for testing out manubot.

+### Converting to LaTeX
+requires pan-doc `pip install pandoc`
+`sh build/build.sh` to build the html, md and pdf documents and the references.json in the output dir
+`cd output`
+`pandoc manuscript.md -f markdown -t latex -s -o manuscript.tex` creates a LaTeX version of the manuscript
+{need to document how to convert the references to .bib format}

 ## Manubot

 <!-- usage note: do not edit this section -->